My Focus with Sellers

 Professional Associations

 I am a REALTOR® and member of the National Association of Realtors and Midcoast Board of Realtors.
-I am also a member of Hospitality Maine, and the newly formed ALP – Association for Lodging Professionals.
+I am also a member of Hospitality Maine, and Maine Office of Tourism.
 I subscribe to the Multiple Listing Service, MLS and belong to the Maine Association of Realtors.
+All of my listings receive equal advertising exposure, photographic treatment and are submitted to the same online sites (unless restricted by the Seller).

 Personal Web Marketing and Social Media